barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 conda update anaconda
 ```

-If you want to create an environment and install OpenCV, execute commands:
+If you want to create an environment such as `testcaffe` and install OpenCV, execute commands:

 ```
 conda create -n testcaffe python